 In the United States, the Mount Washington Cog Railway in New Hampshire is probably the most recognized.
 While the Duquesne and Monongahela Inclines scale heights of as much as 400 feet on up to 800 feet of track, the Mount Washington Cog Railway travels along "3 miles trestle and the steepest railroad tracks in North America" to the highest peak (6,288 feet) on the eastern seaboard of the United States.

 If you ever get the chance, take the Mount Washington Cog Railway.
-It is an experience; the scenery, the cold weather and wind at the top, the smoke of the engine, all experiences you'll never forget.
+It is an experience; the scenery, the cold weather and wind at the top, and the smoke of the engine are all experiences you'll never forget.

 Question: What is the cost to ride one of these interesting funiculars?
 Do you know if they are in operation all year long?
 I am mainly interested in the one in Pittsburgh.

 Answer: For the inclines in Pittsburgh, the cost is $2.50 one way and $5.00 round trip for an adult, Half price for children age 6-11.
 They operate 365 days a year.
 Originally, and still, for many, they are a means of public transportation rather than a tourist attraction.